 Employee Relations

+Operating in a Tier 1 jurisdiction with strict legal frameworks, especially as an ASX listed company, Evolution is at an extremely low risk of not paying employees and contractors living and minimum wages.
 We ensure compliance with employment law obligations and pay in accordance with enterprise agreements, minimum wages and other employment terms.
 We ensure competitive remuneration by comparing within the industry via the AON remuneration surveys in Australia and Mercer remuneration surveys in Canada.
 We recognise the right to work for fair wages in safe and healthy conditions as a fundamental human right and we ensure sites are designed to protect the safety and health of all workers.

 Performance